champsproject/chem_react_dyn/README.md

 ## Reporting bugs and issues

-Issues should either be reported using the issue page or brought to the attention using the Gitter chatroom.
+Issues should either be reported using the issue page or brought to the attention of the authors using the Gitter chatroom.
+When raising an issue, keep the explanation concise and address one specific bug (please initiate separate issues for multiple unrelated bugs).
+To assist us with the debugging, please consider using a screenshot or the steps to reproduce the bug.

 ## Copyright and License